ntmtkhs/testrepo2/README.md

 ## Editing the file

-It's a maerkadown file in this repository.
+It's a markadown file in this repository.